JimmyH123-cloud/Advanced-Video-Player-Downloader/README.md

 #    * Download the .zip or 7z file.

 # 2. Extract ffmpeg:
-#    * Create a new folder named "ffmpeg" directly in your C: drive (C:\ffmpeg).
+#    * Extract the *contents* of the downloaded .zip file directly in your C: drive (C:\ffmpeg).
 This is the recommended location for simplicity.
-#    * Extract the *contents* of the downloaded .zip file into the C:\ffmpeg folder.
+#    * Rename the folder ffmpeg-...-full_build to ffmpeg
-# You should now have a folder structure like C:\ffmpeg\bin, C:\ffmpeg\doc, etc.
+#    * You should now have a folder structure like C:\ffmpeg\bin, C:\ffmpeg\doc, etc.
-# ffmpeg_path = r"C:\ffmpeg\bin\ffmpeg.exe"
-# If it print "... - ERROR - FFmpeg not found at C:\ffmpeg\bin\ffmpeg.ex"
+# And if it doesn't print "... - ERROR - FFmpeg not found at C:\ffmpeg\bin\ffmpeg.exe" after launching the script then it should work
-# then locate the ffmpeg and change it to the correct path

 # Launch the application